 Are Your Kids Excited About School?

 It’s back to school season!
 And either your kid is on-board and excited – or they’re not.
-Three out of my four kids are now in school.
-My two oldest are in their final year of junior high.
-My five year old just started kindergarten.
-The teens were looking forward to the first day of school.
-They were excited to see friends and finish their last year before high school.
+Some of your children might be looking forward to the first day of school, thrilled to see friends again.

-I wanted to make sure that the first day of school was something really memorable and special for him.
-While the teens got themselves motivated, my kinder kid needed a little encouragement.
+While the teens get themselves motivated, my younger children need a little encouragement.
 I created these fun and easy ways to make the first day of school memorable.
-These are particularly sweet for very young children (though secretly, my teens got a kick out of them too!)
+These are particularly sweet for very young children (though secretly, my teens get a kick out of them too!)

-Do you have younger siblings at home during virtual learning?
-Get the tips on what to do with preschoolers during distance learning.
+READ MORE: Do you have younger siblings at home?
+Get the tips on what to do with preschoolers.

 - Take a picture of them sleeping first.
 There’s nothing cuter than a sleeping kiddo!

 - For my music-loving kindergartner, I put his favorite dance song on the Echo Dot Kids Edition before waking him gently.
 He happily jumped out of bed when he heard the music.

 - If your kid resists parents waking him up, try a kid-friendly alarm clock.
 Try the Wake Up Light Sunrise Alarm Clock.
 It has a colorful nightlight, with natural sounds and adjustable lighting.

 Long ago when my eldest son was in kindergarten I’d wake him up with finger puppet characters.
 Seriously.
 For some reason he’d get mad if I tried waking him up myself.
 But if Madame Queen the finger puppet awoke him by bopping him on the head he thought it was hilarious!

 Hey, you do what you can to keep the morning routine from completely melting down from the start, right?